Choose the Best Chicken Coop Plans

 Planning the installation of windows is also required for a successful coop.
 One can choose to have screened windows, which can provide ventilation.
 Other windows such as vented ones can work as well.
 They should be placed high up on walls to keep chickens from escaping and prevent predators from getting in.
 Glass windows will work well too if you want to let light in while keeping your chickens safe inside.

 Other suggestions on how to build a chicken coop would also include installation of nest boxes and perches along the walls of the chicken coop.
 These perches should be three feet above the ground and the boxes filled with straw.

 Someone who has no idea on how to build their chicken coop should know that this is a task that can be done by anyone.
 Those who need step by step chicken coop plans must read Building a Chicken Coop.
 That will offer expert advice on building your first chicken coop.

 For those who need more advice on building their coop, these books are highly recommended.
 Both of these books will explain you everything you need to know about how to build a chicken coop.
 They will give you ideas on how to properly secure the yard, like digging fences 12 feet deep to keep diggers off and installing netting to keep owls and hawks out.

 Chicken Coop Designs Summary

 Overall, your design should have very practical functions that will cater to the health and welfare of your chickens.
-Good designs are good for your house, especially when you do not want the coops to ruin the overall appearance of your backyard or front lawn where you will place your chickens.
-You can save a lot of money if you use the How To Build A Chicken Coop.
+Good designs are good for your house.
+Especially when you do not want the coops to ruin the overall appearance of your backyard or front lawn where you will place your chickens.
+You can save a lot of money if you use the How To Build A Chicken Coop guide.
 You can order your designs online, this guide offers easy and high quality chicken coop blueprints.